redhat-developer/rsp-client/README.md

 // When all is done you can disconnect the client client.disconnect();
-// or even shut down the entire SSP server instead - don't use disconnect in this case client.shutdownServer();
+// or even shut down the entire RSP server instead - don't use disconnect in this case client.shutdownServer();
 ```